Lisa-5/laravel-sanctum-api/README.md

-This REST API with Sanctum Authentication is based on a tutorial by Brad Traversy.
+This REST API using auth tokens with Sanctum Authentication.
+This API was created using a tutorial by Brad Traversy.

-Technology used Lavavel and MySQL.
+Technology used is Lavavel, Sanctum and MySQL.

 https://www.youtube.com/watch?v=MT-GJQIY3EU&t=210s